BryanApellanes/build/README.md

 Builds are managed by links to lifecycle scripts found in .bam/build/lifecycle.
 To ensure proper behavior, these scripts must be executed from the .bam/build directory using the symlinks found there.

+## Clean
+Cleans the specified context; see -? for a specifc context for additional help.

 ## Configure
 Configures the specified context; see -? for a specific context for additional help.